jmquigs/ModelMod/Docs/devguide/README.md

 Once this is complete, the Interop::InitCLR function will attempt to initialize a CLR.
 Upon success, the MMManaged dll will be loaded into the new CLR and its "Main" entry point will be called.

-It has be observed that in some games, CLR initialization of the CLR 4.0 will fail with an E_FAIL ("unknown catastrophic failure") return code.
+In some games, CLR initialization of the CLR 4.0 will fail with an E_FAIL ("unknown catastrophic failure") return code.
 The CLR 2.0 works, but is not compatible with F#, and so cannot be used.
 It is currenty unknown whether this failure is due to a bug in the code, or some aspect of game configuration.